Rose Ayling-Ellis: Acting

 Ayling-Ellis was nominated for Best Actress in a Supporting Role at the 2023 Laurence Olivier Awards and won The Stage Debut Award for Best West End Debut for her performance in As You Like It at @sohoplace.
 She starred as Miri in the BBC thriller series Reunion, and appeared in a guest role in "The Well", an episode of the fifteenth series of Doctor Who, both in 2025.
 Ayling-Ellis also portrayed Alison Brooks in the 2025 ITV drama series Code of Silence.
-She is developing a comedy drama about deaf women dating in London, and is attached to executive produce and star as Tuva Moodyson in the crime thriller series Tuva, a television adaptation of Will Dean's novel Dark Pines.
+Her performance in Reunion earned her a nomination for the British Academy Television Award for Best Supporting Actress.

 Other ventures

 In 2021, Ayling-Ellis became the first deaf contestant on BBC's Strictly Come Dancing.
 She participated in and won the show's 19th series, with professional Giovanni Pernice.
 In an interview before the start of the series, she said:

 I have a hearing aid, so I pick up some of the music and I can hear the beat.
 I can hear someone singing, but I can't identify exact words.
 I also feel the vibrations.

 Ayling-Ellis and Pernice scored 40 (full marks) for their tango in week six, which was the earliest "perfect score" in the show's history.
 In week eight, their Couple's Choice contemporary dance featured a rumba with an added period of silence as a tribute to the deaf community.
 Described by judge Anton Du Beke as "the greatest thing I've ever seen on the show", it earned them the 2021 Heat Unmissables Award for TV Moment of the Year.
 It also won the British Academy Television Award for Virgin TV's Must-See Moment in 2022.